Six Steps to Create a Business Value Roadmap – Big Data Analytics in Telecom Industry Organizations

 Construct & Validate BDA Business Value Roadmap

 After putting together all the required technologies and use cases, you can compare your model with the reference model available on TM Forum sites.
 A good way to validate the model is to revisit the use cases or execute a proof of concept.
-The final step is to assess your solution after implementation and decide about future development.
+The final step in telco big data analytics implementation process is to assess your solution after implementation and decide about future development.